joanllenas/ngx-date-fns/README.md

 ## Installation

-This library has been tested with [date-fns](https://date-fns.org/) v1.29.
+This library has been tested with [date-fns](https://date-fns.org/) v2.0.1.

 ```
-npm install --save date-fns@1.29.0
+npm install --save date-fns
 npm install --save ngx-date-fns
 ```